LIFE PARTNERS POSITION HOLDER TRUST

 3. What if my election was recorded incorrectly or there was some sort of problem with my election?

 You will need to file an Election Dispute with the Trustee.
 After your dispute is filed, the Trustee or his counsel will contact you in order to resolve your issue.

-3. How do I file a dispute?
+4. How do I file an election dispute?